quinnmau/m5-reading-data/README.md

 });
 ```

+For practice using jQuery AJAX calls, see [exercise-1](exercise-1).

 ## D3 Methods
 The D3 visualization library provides a variety of methods for parsing data stored in specified formats.
 Here, we'll explain how to use the `d3.csv` method to read comma-seperated-values files.
 In order to read `.csv` files into a browser, you **must be running a local server**, as your browser does not have permission to read .csv files directly from your machine.
 Imagine you had a `.csv` that held this tabular data: